-The £1.3bn Swansea Bay tidal lagoon power plant could be the first of its kind in the world, with the ability to create up to 2,000 jobs and generate enough electricity to power 155,000 homes
+The £1.3bn Swansea Bay tidal lagoon power plant was due to be the first of its kind in the world, with the ability to create up to 2,000 jobs and generate enough electricity to power 155,000 homes

-It started with a vision to harness natural power from the rise and fall of the tides – but a £1.3bn tidal lagoon power project has looked dead in the water in recent weeks.
+It started with a vision to harness natural power from the rise and fall of the tides - but a £1.3bn tidal lagoon power project now looks dead in the water.

-The UK Government is reportedly planning to reject the proposal to build the world’s first tidal lagoon power plant in Swansea Bay due to costs.
+After months of anticipation, the UK Government is reportedly planning to reject the proposal to build the world’s first tidal lagoon power plant in Swansea Bay.

 Even if the Swansea Bay project doesn’t reach fruition, the team behind the proposal have other developments in mind.